scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 3**

-“Our goal in this lesson is to identify the key responsibilities of AI providers and deployers under the EU AI Act.”
+“In this lesson, we'll identify the key responsibilities of AI providers and deployers under the EU AI Act.”

 **Example 4**